Andrew-Samylkin/Data_analitics/10-gym-churn-analysis/README.md

-Основные задачи:
-- провести анализ и подготовить план действий по удержанию клиентов
-- научиться прогнозировать вероятность оттнока ( на уровне следующего месяца) для каждого клиента
-- сформировать типичные портреты клиентов: выделить несколько наиболее ярких групп и охарактеризовать их основыне свойства
-- проанализировать основные признаки, наиболее сильно влияющие на отток
-- сформулировать основные выводы и рекомендации по повышению  качества работы с клиентами:
-    1) выделить целевые группы клиентов
-    2) предложить меры по снижению оттока
-    3) определить другие особенности взаимодействия с клиентами

-Main goals:
-- analyze and prepare an action plan to retain customers
+# Gym churn analysis

+#### Task:
-- learn to predict the probability of churn(at the level of the next month) for each client
+- Analysis of the outflow of clients from the gym.
+Propose a customer retention strategy.

+#### Description:
-- form typical client portraits: identify several of the most striking groups and characterize their basic properties
+- Based on the gym customer's data determine features that affect outflow.  identify several of the most striking groups of customers and characterize their main properties.
+Formulate the main conclusions and offer recommendations for interaction with clients.

-- analyze the main features that most strongly affect the churn
-- to formulate the main conclusions and recommendations for improving the quality of work with clients:
-    1) identify target customer groups
-    2) propose measures to reduce churn
-    3) identify other features of interaction with customers
+#### Scope of Activities:
+- Sports Analyst, Sport Marketing, Business services [b2b] (outsourcing consulting audit)

+#### Used Libraries:
+- NumPy, Pandas, Matplotlib, Seaborn, scikit-learn, datetime, math, random

+#### Tags:
+- EDA, Pandas, NumPy, Seaborn, histogram, boxplot, violinplot, data analyst, hypotheses testing, statistics,  scikit-learn, sklearn, Machine Learning, clustering, classification